MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/create-a-new-project-or-update.md

 ---
-title: Creating a new Unity project for your Mesh experience
+title: Create a new Unity project for your Mesh Experience
 description: Learn how to create a new Mesh project in Unity.
 author: typride
 ms.author: vinnietieto
-ms.date: 10/3/2023
+ms.date: 10/20/2023
 ms.service: mesh
 ms.topic: How to
 keywords: Microsoft Mesh, Unity, M365, Immersive spaces, Avatars, getting started, documentation, features